Spicy Vegan Mayo Recipe (5 Minutes!)

 This Spicy Vegan Mayo is an excellent egg-free substitute for traditional mayonnaise.
 We use it on sandwiches, as a dip, and even as a salad dressing.

 There are so many ways to use this delicious spicy vegan mayo.
-When I was coming up with the recipe (which is basically my Easy Vegan Mayo recipe with added chili paste), it was actually to spread on Avocado Sandwiches but, since then, we’ve found all kinds of ways to use it.
+When I was coming up with the recipe (which is basically my Easy Basic Vegan Mayo recipe with added chili paste), it was actually to spread on Avocado Sandwiches but, since then, we’ve found all kinds of ways to use it.
 We have a whole list of vegan mayo recipes for you to try while you’re at it!

 I also suggest trying it with these Veggie Sushi Rolls or Sweet Potato Sushi Rolls to really kick them up a notch.